Understanding the weapons that have drawn the world’s attention since Russia’s invasion of Ukraine

 The fight: Russia — which has launched more than 1,000 missiles so far — is increasingly relying on “dumb” bombs to wear cities and civilians down.
 Russia’s assault on Ukraine has been extensive with strikes and attacks across the entire country, and Russia has been accused of committing war crimes.

-The weapons: Ukraine is making use weapons like Javelin antitank missiles and Switchblade “kamikaze” drones from the United States and other allies to combat the superior numbers and heavier weaponry of the Russian military.
+The weapons: Ukraine is making use of weapons such as Javelin antitank missiles and Switchblade “kamikaze” drones, provided by the United States and other allies.
+Russia has used an array of weapons against Ukraine, some of which have drawn the attention and concern of analysts.

 Oil prices: Sanctions on Russia are helping gas prices hit new highs.
 Here’s why — and how long the surge could last.